bookhutt/nas_data_assessment/README.md

 --- | ---
 California | 12.8

-California in this case is a true outlier either as a result of genuinly high pollution levels, or due to how this data was collected.
+California in this case is a true outlier either as a result of genuinely high pollution levels, or due to how this data was collected.
 Some cursory research suggests that the former is the case.

 This example is derived from a view combining the 2017 county data and covid 19 state data.
 Saved here as state_summary_cp.